 For Balance Transfers Be Brand Aware

-Did you know that the AA credit card and all of the Post Office credit card were both issued by Bank of Ireland for example?
+Did you know that the AA credit card and all of the Post Office credit card are both issued by Bank of Ireland for example?
 You can not transfer a balance from an AA credit card to a Post Office credit card or vice versa.

 However with Balance Transfer Expert, we have done all the hard work of finding out which credit card issuer is behind each brand.